arvodia/grouper/README.md

 ### Groups Tasks
 They are executed only at the end of the activation of a group.
+They are only executed at the end of the update post if one of these packages has been updated.
 ### Tasks Option
 For instemp only one option `uninstall` if it is enabled, after disabling group, all added files or folders will be deleted.